deepforce/Mining-Twitter-Data-with-Python/README.md

 **Note:** we can only retrieve up to the most recent 800 tweets from our `home timeline`.
 If we retrieve tweets from a specific user timeline, that is, using the `user_timeline` method rather than `home_timeline`, this limit is increased to 3,200.

-This example shows two interesting aspects to consider when analyzing tweets, as follows:
+There are **two interesting aspects** to consider when analyzing tweets, as follows:
 - The entities are already labeled
 - The user profile is fully embedded